input-output-hk/engineering/blog/2022-07-20-js-backend-prim-types.md

 ### Working with 64-bit Types

-To expressing 64-bit numerics, we simply use two 32-bit numbers, one to express the high bits, one for the low bits.
+To express 64-bit numerics, we simply use two 32-bit numbers, one to express the high bits, one for the low bits.
 For example, consider comparing two `Int64#:`

     // arith.js.pp